Skip to main content

 ANSI/SEIA Standards

-• SEIA 201: Solar and Energy Storage Installation Requirements Standard: Residential Systems (This Standard Technical Committee is currently full.
-Additional applications for membership will be considered in 2024)
+• SEIA 201: Solar and Energy Storage Installation Requirements Standard: Residential and Small Commercial Systems

-• SEIA 202: Solar and Energy Storage Installation Requirements Standard: Residential Systems Installer Training
+• SEIA 202: Solar and Energy Storage Installation Requirements Standard: Residential and Small Commercial Systems Installer Training

-• SEIA 251: Solar and Energy Storage Installation Requirements Standard: Commercial & Industrial Systems (This Standard Technical Committee is currently full.
-Additional applications for membership will be considered in 2024)
+• SEIA 251: Solar and Energy Storage Installation Requirements Standard: Large Commercial and Industrial Systems

-• SEIA 252: Solar and Energy Storage Installation Requirements Standard: Commercial & Industrial Systems Installer Training
+• SEIA 252: Solar and Energy Storage Installation Requirements Standard: Large Commercial and Industrial Systems Installer Training

 • SEIA 301: Solar and Energy Storage Operations and Maintenance Standard: Technician Training